kdnelson/Responsive.Flutter/README.md

   Isolate once the job is done, there exists a very convenient Helper, called compute.

   This compute function will do all this for you:

-  spawns an Isolate,
+  + Spawns an Isolate,
-  runs a callback function on that isolate, passing it some data, returns the value, outcome the callback, and kills the Isolate at the end of the execution of the callback.
+  + Runs a callback function on that isolate, passing it some data,
+  + Returns the value, outcome the callback,
+  + Kills the Isolate at the end of the execution of the callback.